 Day of the Dead: Bloodline (2018)

 To their credit, director Hector Hernandez Vicens and writers Mark Tonderai and Lars Jacobson more closely follow Romero’s blueprint.
 Like the original, the remake is set in a military compound.
 Similarly, tensions abound between soldiers and doctors over how to confront the ‘living dead’ epidemic.
 Whether this remake attempt is a step up from the 2008 effort is open to debate.
-By and large, it’s an irrelevant debate.
-Bottom-line: this 2018 version is more lifeless and listless than its zombies.
+But on its own merits, the 2018 version is more lifeless and listless than its zombies.

 Bloodline Has Nothing New to Say

 Romero’s zombie films have always offered insightful political subtext running beneath the blood, gore, and spilled entrails.
 Bloodline’s creators set up a similar premise, but they’re clearly out of ideas.
 Nothing in Bloodline builds off of or re-interprets Romero’s original ideas.
 Moreover, Bloodline makes no effort to contextualize its story in any present-day concerns.
 From a narrative perspective, the remake is a hollow retread with nothing new to offer audiences.